DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

 legacyId: 114184
 ---
 # Conditional Formatting
 The Dashboard Designer control supports conditional formatting.
 You can apply a custom style to data elements that satisfy a certain condition.
-Supported elements include cells in [Grid](../designing-dashboard-items/grid.md) or [Pivot Grid](../designing-dashboard-items/pivot.md), and cards in the [Card item](../designing-dashboard-items/cards.md).
+Supported elements include cells in [Grid](../designing-dashboard-items/grid.md) or [Pivot Grid](../designing-dashboard-items/pivot.md), and cards in a [Card item](../designing-dashboard-items/cards.md).

 ![BlogDashboard_ConditionalFormatting](../../../images/img118090.png)